RaphHaddad/blog/content/post/migrations-dacpacs.md

 Below is an explanation of the two approaches.
 Feel free to skip this section and go straight to the next section if you are aware of the two approaches.

 ### Migrations
 The migrations approach involves running a set of scripts against a target database in a predetermined order.
-The target database will have a meta table with the scripts that have already been run, so that they are not run again.
+The target database will have a _migrations meta table_ with the scripts that have already been run, so that they are not run again.
 Some tools allow you to specify certain scripts to be run regardless if they've been run previously or not.

 Popular .NET tools include [DbUp](https://dbup.github.io/) and [Entity Framework Migrations](https://docs.microsoft.com/en-us/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application).

 ### DACPAC
 A DACPAC (Data-tier Application Component Package) is a package that contains the _state_ of your database.
 It is generated from tools such as SQL Projects that you can create from Visual Studio 2017.
 From a code perspective, this means a set of `CREATE` scripts for all your entities.
 Occasionally, when you modify an object the `CREATE` scripts may not accurately reflect the state of the database (for example: when you rename a column) in this case a _refactor log_ is kept in the DACPAC.
+This _refactor log_ is similar to a _migrations meta table_.

 ![Which route to take?](/images/migrations-vs-dacpacs-which-steps.jpg) Which route to take?
 Credit: [Greg Jeanneau](https://unsplash.com/@gregjeanneau)